 Our purpose this term is to look at what sort of writing is getting published these days-and to start producing that writing ourselves.
-We're going to focus on nonfiction writing, as this represents the largest market for selling our writing, and, if we are poets and novelists, can help us support our writing habits, make connections with publishers, and keep us deep in burritos until we make the big times.
+We're going to focus on nonfiction writing, as this represents the largest market for selling our writing, and, if we are poets and novelists, can help us support our writing habits, make connections with publishers, and keep us deep in burritos until we make it big.

-What does nonfiction writing entail?
-For the purposes of this class, we are looking at creative nonfiction: noticing something that exists in the world, and focusing a particular, humanizing lens on it.
-Finding the little stories among all the big ones, or even the big ones among the little.
+What does "career writing" entail?
+For the purposes of this class, we are looking at creative nonfiction: noticing something that exists in the world and focusing a particular, humanizing lens on it.
+We'll look for the little stories among all the big ones, or even the big ones among the little.
 I'm not here to tell you what to write about, only to help you find a story, tell it to the best of your ability, and to try to find an audience for it.

-In addition to learning about what to write and how to get it published, we will be producing two publications of our own over the semester, The Writing Life and the English and Comparative Literature department newsletter.
-This will not only give you hands-on experience in the publishing process, it will give you experience working as part of a team, taking on tasks which may be entirely new to you but will nevertheless contribute to a deeper understanding of publishing.
+In addition to learning about what to write and how to get it published, we will be producing two publications of our own over the semester, The Writing Life and the English and Comparative Literature Department Newsletter, as well as writing and producing a podcast (yet to be named).
+Working on these publications will not only give you hands-on experience in the publishing process, it will give you experience working as part of a team and taking on tasks which may be entirely new to you.
+Part of working as a successful writer involves learning skills as you go.
+You'll get plenty of chances to do that in this class.